 Get insured for your trip to Copenhagen!

 We hope this list gives you an overview of what amazing things there are to see and do in Copenhagen.
-From the second you hop off the plane, you’ll have a variety of activities and experience at your fingertips!
-One thing we want you to be aware of is the Copenhagen Travel Cost.
-The city isn’t the cheapest, especially if you don’t plan ahead and set up the right travel budget.
+From the second you hop off the plane, you’ll have a variety of activities and experiences at your fingertips!
+Although Copenhagen is safe (and you follow additional safety guidelines recommended for travellers!) there is a danger of overspending here.
+We want you to be aware that the city isn’t the cheapest, especially if you don’t plan ahead and set up the right travel budget.

-History and architecture buffs can explore the historic landmarks and royal palaces scattered throughout the city.
+History and architecture buffs can explore the historic landmarks and even a Royal Palace or two scattered throughout the city.
 Art lovers will enjoy the vast variety of museums, from ancient paintings to contemporary sculptures.
 And outdoor enthusiasts will love the lush, green parks and gardens where they can escape the bustle of city life.

-But most of all, we hope you get the opportunity to live a bit more like the locals in Denmark.
+But most of all, we hope you get the opportunity to live a bit more like the locals in Denmark when you’re exploring the amazing Copenhagen sights.
 With a passion for culture, and thirst for travel, and a friendly, open mind, you too can be as happy as the people of Denmark!